-I don’t for a second doubt that I have made the right choice to wave goodbye to full time employment.
+I didn’t for a second doubt that I’ve made the right choice to wave goodbye to full-time employment.
 Not for a moment.
-But I have had moments where I have sat and questioned myself, and that is when the lovely feeling of Self Doubt pops in to say hello.
+But I did have moments where I sat and questioned myself, and that’s when the lovely feeling of Self Doubt popped in to say hello.

 Now, Self Doubt doesn’t care when she makes an appearance.
-I have noticed she seems to strut into my thoughts at any point in the day, and particularly likes to pipe up at night just as I am winding down and getting into bed
+I’ve noticed she seems to strut into my thoughts at any point in the day, and particularly likes to pipe up at night just as I am winding down and getting into bed

-Self Doubt likes to mostly ask the following questions of me:
+When I was first starting my business Self Doubt liked to mostly ask the following questions of me:

-What if I put my heart and soul into this and it doesn’t all turn out how I had hoped?
+- What if I put my heart and soul into this and it doesn’t all turn out how I’d hoped?